 MSRP is exactly what the name implies.
 Manufacturers sell their products to retailers at heavily discounted prices, and then they provide suggested prices that retailers can use when reselling those products.
 This allows retailers to freely compete on their own terms, while still allowing manufacturers to provide some level of guidance regarding the prices they would ultimately like to see in the marketplace.

-MAP takes MSRP one step further by providing guidance (in the form of a unilaterally applied pricing policy) as to the minimum price that a retailer can advertise a manufacturer’s products.
-Because this takes the form of a policy rather than a suggestion, any retailer who does not abide by the manufacturer’s policy could risk losing access to that manufacturer’s products.
+MAP takes MSRP one step further by providing guidance as to the minimum price that a retailer can advertise a manufacturer’s products.
+Because this usually takes the form of a policy rather than a suggestion, any retailer who does not abide by the manufacturer’s MAP could risk losing access to that manufacturer’s products.
 There are other variations of this type of pricing policy, including versions that cover the actual resale price versus just the advertised price.
 But the idea is basically the same – manufacturers implement a pricing policy across all of their retailers, and those retailers decide if they wish to follow it or not.
 If they follow it, they get to keep selling products from that manufacturer.
 And if they don’t follow it, then they risk losing access to a valuable brand.

 And that brings us to all of those annoying little exclusions that appear on the backs of most coupons.
 Directly or indirectly, these usually exist as a result of one or more of these manufacturer pricing policies.
 Now, this is admittedly a bit of an oversimplification because every pricing policy is somewhat unique, with some specifically addressing coupons, and others remaining a bit more vague on the subject.
 But, whatever the vehicle, it’s safe to say that most coupon exclusions (perhaps not all, but most) are driven by the manufacturers rather than by the retailers.
 And it’s also safe to say that manufacturers can only pull this off after they’ve built up some amount of consumer pull-through in the marketplace.
 In other words, the product or brand has to be one that the retailer doesn’t want to lose; which is why you usually only see the most desirable brands being excluded from most coupons.